Hiking the Six Foot Track

 I started hiking at 7am.
 I wanted to completed the majority of the short 10 kilometer hike from the camp to Jenolan Caves before it got too hot.
-With the exception of the last kilometer or so it was flat and I covered the distance in no time.
+With the exception of the last couple of kilometers or so it was flat or easy downhill and I covered the distance in no time.
 By 10am I was sitting in the cafe at Jenolan Caves sipping on flavoured milk and a somewhat healthy sandwich.
 I stayed there for an hour or so just watching the tourists go about their holidays.
 A short time later I heading down to Blue Lake which is on the other side of a large Natural archway that doubles as the main road through the area.

 I managed to convince several other somewhat skeptical hikers that there was a chance of seeing one of Australians most secretive animals, the Platypus.
 Well, sure enough the Platypus was there and putting on a show, diving for 1 to 2 minutes at a time searching for food.
 I didn’t really hold out much hope of seeing one there, they are after all normally nocturnal.
 Well, a great end to a great 3 days of hiking.

 I pre-arranged a bus to pick me up from the caves.